About

 Our History

 In 1998, Justine Stamen Arrillaga founded The TEAK Fellowship in memory of DeWitt White (1981 – 1997) and Teak Dyer (1970 – 1988), two people close to her whose lives were tragically cut short.
-Wanting to provide other young people with the opportunity for a brighter future, she created a program to help aspiring students use education to overcome economic hardships and achieve their potential.
+Inspired to create opportunity for other young people, she launched TEAK to help talented students from economically disadvantaged backgrounds use education to overcome barriers and achieve their full potential.